Interruptions at work – Why are they a problem and the best ways to handle them

 - Identify your main interruptions at work

-- Build a system that prevents interruptions from happening
+- Build a system that prevents interruptions at work from happening

-- The main job of a manager is to minimize distractions at work
+- If you are a manager your job is to minimize distractions at work

 Identify your main interruptions at work